Dennis Edwards, lead singer for The Temptations, dead at 74

 "He inspired millions around the world.
 We shall remember him," the Rev. Jesse Jackson tweeted.
 "So talented.
 He is above #CloudNine, going higher."

-Edwards joined the Temptations in 1968, replacing lead singer David Ruffin, just as the group launched its funk-psychedelic sound.
+Edwards joined The Temptations in 1968, replacing lead singer David Ruffin, just as the group launched its funk-psychedelic sound.
 He left and rejoined the group several times over the decades.

 His 1984 solo record, "Don't Look Any Further," reached No. 2 on the R&B charts, according to Billboard Magazine.